zeruhur/thalassa/Thálassa.md

 ## Magic
 In the world of Thálassa there are two kinds of magic: **Eukhé** is the invocation of divine powers and **Goïteia** is the arcane magic.

 Everyone may use magic and Thumos is the power source.
 Each time a spell, invocation, curse or divination is casted, the magic-user consumes THU equal to 1d6 points.
-This determines the current level of THU until recovered (the same rule for HP in [Healing](#healing) do apply).
+This determines the current level of THU until recovered (the same rule for STA in [Healing](#healing) do apply).

 ### Eukhé